If you need assistance choosing countertops for your sensitivities, please contact me for a one-on-one consultation.

 Tempered Glass Counters

-Tempered glass is costly but is a very pure option.
+Tempered glass is costly and unusual but it is a very pure and totally inert option.

 Construction Adhesive for Countertops